Skip to main content

 Mentor

 All students taking supplemental online courses will need assistance from their bricks and mortar school at one time or another.
 It is an expectation that the TXVSN statewide catalog student’s district or campus will assign a mentor to the students taking online courses.
 This mentor is a resource to both the student and online instructor for technical, test proctoring, communication, or other such issues.
 While the mentor may not have the expertise to solve the issue personally, the mentor needs to have the knowledge and skills to find the person(s) who can assist when needed.
 Most important, the mentor should periodically check-in with the student to see if progress is being made in the online course.
-See Mentoring the Online Student to learn more about this critical role.

 Set realistic expectations